ahecha-co/ahecha/Readme.md

 - [ ] Custom elements hydrate
 - [x] No more string routes references
 - [x] Page support
+- [ ] Partial page refresh
+- [ ] Live View

 ### Build component based webs

 I like the idea of [next.js](https://nextjs.org), where the development feels seamsless while working in the front or backend.
-Going with custom elements I believe is the best option, is supported natively by the browsers so no need to write any extra dom manipulation framework for the frontend, it might make the apps lighter and faster than other popular frameworks (react, vue, svelte, etc).
+Going with custom elements I believe is the best option, it's supported natively by the browsers so no need to write any extra dom manipulation framework for the frontend, it might make the apps lighter and faster than other popular frameworks (react, vue, svelte, etc).